-The replacement of multilayer packaging by monomaterials can be an option for some multilayer systems.
-However, it is expected that not all kinds of multilayer packaging can be substituted by monomaterials, and functionality, costs, and marketing are still the main drivers of the packaging market.
-Thus, it may be worthwhile having a closer look at the recycling strategies of multilayered packaging [81].
+The replacement of multilayer packaging by mono materials can be an option for some multilayer systems.
+However, it is expected that not all kinds of multilayer packaging can be substituted by mono materials, and functionality, costs, and marketing are still the main drivers of the packaging market.
+Thus, it may be worthwhile to have a closer look at the recycling strategies of multilayered packaging [85].